Jake75B/writeups/Cybersecurity studies/wargames/Solutions.md

 ---

 16. The credentials for the next level can be retrieved by submitting the password of the current level to a port on localhost in the range 31000 to 32000.
 First find out which of these ports have a server listening on them.
 Then find out which of those speak SSL/TLS and which don’t.
 There is only 1 server that will give the next credentials, the others will simply send back to you whatever you send to it.

+The first part of this task is to conduct an`nmap` scan to find any listening ports.
+The following command can be used to do so.

+`nmap -p 31000-32000 localhost`

+`nmap`: network analyser that sends packets and analyses responses `-p`: specify a port, in this instance we are specifying a range

+<mark style="background: #E59E52;">image of nmap</mark>

+From the 5 ports found, we can now manually send the password of the current level to each one to find a response.
+This can be done in a similar fashion to the previous question by using `openssl` in the same fashion.

+As we can see when connecting to the wrong one, we are returned with the same password back.

+<mark style="background: #E59E52;">ssl connection for wrong port</mark>

+We we input the password of the current level into the correct port, an RSA private key is returned.

+<mark style="background: #E59E52;">RSA key return screenshot</mark>

+We can use this key by first saving it to a directory.